Jesse is a lifelong sports fan with a passion for finding the facts. His writing has been recognized and published by Sports Illustrated.

 Who's the GOAT, LeBron James or Michael Jordan?

 Ever since LeBron James was deemed as The Chosen One, there has been a conversation about whether he could surpass Michael Jordan as the greatest of all time.
 He grew up idolizing MJ, dressing like him, wearing his shoes, and studying his play style.
 Once he joined the league, he even donned his number 23.

-LeBron has recently appeared in his eighth straight NBA Finals series.
-He has nine in total and now holds a record of 3–6.
+LeBron recently appeared in his eighth straight NBA Finals series in 2018.
+He has ten in total and now holds a record of 4–6.
 Jordan, as we all know, has six rings in six appearances.
 Oftentimes, the rings argument is what puts MJ ahead of LeBron in debates on who is the GOAT.
 However, rings shouldn't carry that much weight.
 If they did, the greatest player ever would be Bill Russell, who won 11 championships in his 13-year career.

 Who is considered the GOAT of basketball is important because of the impact one player can have on the game.
 Unlike football, where 53 men play, basketball teams can be completely changed by one man.
 In order to end this debate of who's the greatest, one needs to look at the key factors that would determine who the greatest of all time is.

 |LeBron James||Michael Jordan||Advantage|

 6x NBA Finals MVP

 16x All NBA Team

 6x All Defensive Player